marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c-dialect.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: dialect options, language dialect options, options, dialect

 .. _c-dialect-options:

-.. index:: dialect options

-.. index:: language dialect options

-.. index:: options, dialect

 Options Controlling C Dialect
 *****************************